grmarxer/Openstack/VCP_2.x_Build_Instructions/procedures/3-Configuring_Overcloud_with_CLI_tools.md

 #### Procedure

+1. Make sure all the Overcloud Compute and Controller nodes are power off

 1. Run the following command to inspect the hardware attributes of each node:
     ```
     (undercloud) $ openstack overcloud node introspect --all-manageable --provide